 All concerns are reported to the Mental Health Lead and recorded.
 We then implement our assessment system which is based on levels of need to ensure that pupils get the support they need, either from within the school or from an external specialist service.
-Our aim is to put in place interventions as early as possible to prevent problems escalating.
+Our aim is to put in place interventions as early as possible to prevent the difficulties getting worse.